Ankhi Mukherjee: Career

-After studying in India and the UK, Ankhi Mukherjee received a doctor of philosophy degree (PhD) from Rutgers University in the United States.
-She was visiting lecturer at Royal Holloway College in London between 2001 and 2002, and for the next academic year took up a post at Wadham College, Oxford, as an English lecturer.
-From 2003 to 2006, she was a post-doctoral research fellow with the British Academy and subsequently took up a post as a tutorial fellow at Wadham and, in 2014, was a visiting fellow at the Humanities Research Centre at the Australian National University.
-In 2015, she was awarded the title of Professor of English and World Literatures by the University of Oxford.
-Mukherjee also chaired the Preliminary Examinations board in the 2012–13 academic year.
-In 2015, she was awarded the Rose Mary Crawshay Prize by the British Academy.
+After studying in India and the US, Ankhi Mukherjee received a doctor of philosophy degree (PhD) from Rutgers University in the United States.
+She was visiting lecturer at Royal Holloway College in London between 2001 and 2002 and, in the next academic year, took up a post at Wadham College, Oxford, as a Lecturer in English.
+From 2003 to 2006, she held a British Academy Postdoctoral Fellowship, and she started an Associate Professorship in the English Faculty at Oxford (with a Fellowship at Wadham College) in 2006.
+She was a visiting fellow at the Humanities Research Centre at the Australian National University in 2014 and John Hinkley (Visiting) Professor at Johns Hopkins University in 2019.
+In 2015, she became Professor of English and World Literatures at the University of Oxford.